ianallannz/ianallannz.github.io/src/blog/back-to-the-future.md

 ---
 title: "Where are we going?"
 date: 2025-11-29
-excerpt: "Digesting the resonant takeaways from Tim Berners-Lee's book This is for Everyone, while looking for hope when bigtech is investing $trillions into devaluing human work."
+excerpt: "Digesting the resonant takeaways from Tim Berners-Lee's book This is for Everyone, while looking for hope when bigtech is investing $trillions into devaluing the middle class."
 layout: blog-post.njk
 tags: ["blog", "rewilding", "online sovereignty", "future of work", "social media"]
 isPost: true